 1What is the diffrence between incomplete, complete and completed vehicle?

 Incomplete vehicleis a vehicle that in order to achieve the assumed functional

 characteristics and meet the necessary requirements should go at least one more stage of completion.

 Incomplete vehicle is not registered (eg. A truck chassis).

 Complete vehicle is a vehicle that does not require completion in order to meet certain technical requirements.
 In such a vehicle you can make construction changes, which are subject to assessment approval (eg. Installation of an additional row of seats in a vehicle body type "van").

 Completed vehicle is a vehicle after modification - alteration, resulting from a multi-stage type-approval, which meets certain requirements (eg. Building of box body on the chassis of a truck).

-Vehicle history section consists of two parts: mileage verification for Belgian vehicles and information about mileage
+Vehicle history section consists of two parts: mileage verification for Belgian vehicles and